JC Tech: My Instagram Experiment – How I Increased My Followers by 25% in 1 Month

 - I would scroll my feed occasionally and like the photos of people I followed.

 Based on those facts, I decided to try a little experiment.
 For one month, I would put a whole lot more effort into Instagram, try a few different things and see if I was able to grow my audience.
 I thought I would compile and share the best things I found to engage a following along with some of my ‘most liked’ pictures.
 As a disclaimer, if you are already an avid Instagram user then these may be well known to you, but it did take me a little while to get my head around them!

 1. Post more and relatively consistently

 I have tried to make a real effort in posting at least once a day and I definitely think it helps.
 Putting more content out there into the Instagram world is always going to help more people find your photos and your profile.
 The surprising bit with this is that it did change my thinking about photos.
 Now, when I’m out and about, I’m always trying to find something lovely to take a picture of, this definitely helps with my blog photos and capturing what I’m up to!

 2. Use the best hashtags for each post (or use an app!)

-Hashtags were a mystery for me but I’ve learnt a couple of things – use more hashtags so your picture can be shared in more streams, and post the hashtags with the picture and not in a comment afterwards as otherwise IG may not recognise them and index the photo without them.
+Hashtags were a mystery for me but I’ve learned a couple of things – use more hashtags so your picture can be shared in more streams, and post the hashtags with the picture and not in a comment afterward as otherwise, IG may not recognize them and index the photo without them.